 Instead, Earth Weave makes its Bio-Floor rugs with naturally pigmented undyed wool fibers.
 Earth Weave also offers an OrganoSoftColor™ range comprising wool rugs dyed with safe ingredients.

-• Handmade organic cotton, hemp, and wool rugs
+- Handmade organic cotton, wool, and hemp rugs

 Rawganique is one of our favorite eco-friendly companies for clothing, bedding, pet beds and more.
-Surprisingly, the company only offers three (soon to be two) rugs.
+Surprisingly, the company only offers two styles of rug, soon to be one:

-The good news is that these rugs are free of any hazardous chemicals, synthetic fibers, or even conventional resource-hungry fibers.
-Instead, they’re made with organic European hemp, organic wool, and organic cotton.
-These are all hardwearing, sustainable, and soft.
+The good news is that both rugs are free of any hazardous chemicals, synthetic fibers, or even conventional resource-hungry fibers.
+Instead, they’re made with organic European hemp, wool, and organic cotton.
+These are hardwearing, sustainable, and soft.

 As with all Rawganique products, the company ships its rugs without plastic unless you explicitly request such packaging.
 Its rugs may ship with lavender sachets, however, so be sure to ask for those to be left out if you dislike lavender.